dgutov/robe/README.md

 your application or gem code loaded, to provide information about loaded classes and modules, and where each method is defined.

-Generally, you'll want to start with `M-x inf-ruby-console-auto`.
-If there's no Ruby console running, most interactive commands provided by Robe will offer to launch it automatically.
+Generally, you'll want to start with `M-x inf-ruby-console-auto` or with `M-x robe-start` (which will offer to call the former function as well if there is no Ruby console running).
+Some interactive commands provided by Robe will also offer to launch it first.

 The exceptions are code completion and eldoc, which only work if the server is already running.
 To launch it, type `M-x robe-start`.